Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ## Background for a wrapper Library

-Core Image CIFilter is already a library that should be used on its own.
-Furthermore, for implementation details, we often find outselves referring to the open-source [Filterpedia](https://github.com/FlexMonkey/Filterpedia) project by Simon Gladman.
+Core Image CIFilter is already a library that we should use on its own.
+Furthermore, we often find ourselves referring to the open-source [Filterpedia](https://github.com/FlexMonkey/Filterpedia) project by Simon Gladman for implementation details.
 We have everything that we need.
-So, why do we need library for Core Image CIFilter?
+So, why do we a need library for Core Image CIFilter?

-There may be times, when we need to go beyond just chaining a few CIFilter.
-We may need to chain filters, blend it with another image, and then apply more filters to achieve a desired result.
+There may be times when we need to go beyond just chaining a few CIFilter.
+We may need to chain filters, blend the output with another image, and then apply more filters to achieve the desired result.
 Or in other words, we may need to apply some kind of node graph to get the effect we wanted.
-As a graphics developer, we often find ourselves in this programmatical chaining and blending process repeatedly.
+As graphics developers, we often find ourselves in this programmatical chaining and blending process repeatedly.

 For example, a CIEdgeWork filter produces a stylized black-and-white rendition of an image that looks similar to a woodblock cutout.
 The output of this filter, however, requires a background image to visualize.
 This requires a composite filter, CISourceAtopCompositing, to place the output of CIEdgeWork over a constant color background.
 <p></p>